-Owner-Occupied Commercial Real Estate: Commercial real estate loans are secured by commercial real estate.
+Commercial Real Estate: Commercial real estate loans are usually secured by owner-occupied or non-owner-occupied commercial real estate.
 Often commercial loans are made to single borrowers or groups of related borrowers, and the repayment of these loans largely depends on the results of operations and management of these properties.
-Commercial loans are typically made on the basis of the borrower's ability to repay from the cash flow of the borrower's business.
+Commercial loans are typically made on the basis of the borrower's ability to repay from the cash flow of the borrower's business and secondarily dependent on the property's value upon default.

-Non-Owner-Occupied Commercial Real Estate: Commercial real estate loans are secured by commercial real estate.
-Often commercial loans are made to single borrowers or groups of related borrowers, and the repayment of these loans largely depends on the results of operations and management of these properties.
+Commercial and Industrial: Commercial and industrial loans include loans secured by accounts receivable, inventory and equipment (non-real estate).
+Often commercial loans are made to single borrowers or groups of related borrowers, and the repayment of these loans largely depends on the results of operations.
 Commercial loans are typically made on the basis of the borrower's ability to repay from the cash flow of the borrower's business.